 In the courses of our unique experiential learning programme, you apply your academic knowledge of the law and the skills you have learned by putting yourself in the shoes of a legal professional, in practice or in simulated situations.
 By reflecting on who you are as a lawyer, you work on your professional identity.
 The courses therefore build a bridge to society and the future professional field.

-Students have to choose one of the following courses.
-Since the moot courts and the Amsterdam Law Clinic are selective courses in which only a few students can participate, students are advised to always also register for the course 'Practising International Law'.
+You will have to choose one of the following courses.
+Since the moot courts and the Amsterdam Law Clinics are selective courses in which only a few students can participate, you are advised to always also register for the course Practising International Law.

 You must choose courses from this list with a total value of 18 EC.
-The Amsterdam Law Clinic is in principle a Restricted-choice elective: Amsterdam Law Practice course that students can choose instead of the course 'Practising International Law'.
-Only in exceptional cases, and with permission of the track coordinator, can students be admitted to the Amsterdam Law Clinic as an elective course.
-Students who wish to enrol in the Amsterdam Law Clinic, even though they are also enrolled in one of the other Restricted-choice elective: Amsterdam Law Practice courses should contact the track coordinator Dr. R. van Alebeek, email@example.com.
+An Amsterdam Law Clinic is in principle a Restricted-choice elective: Amsterdam Law Practice course that students can choose instead of the course Practising International Law.
+Only in exceptional cases, and with permission of the track coordinator, can students be admitted to an Amsterdam Law Clinic as an elective course.
+Students who wish to enrol, even though they are also enrolled in one of the other Restricted-choice elective: Amsterdam Law Practice courses should contact the track coordinator Dr. R. van Alebeek.

 The Master’s programme is concluded with the writing and presentation of a Master’s thesis.

 The information on this website is valid for the current academic year and may change for next year.
 In May the Course Catalogue is updated for the following academic year.

 The atmosphere at the university is international, with students from all over the world.
 You share different perspectives.
 That really helped to widen my scope.Max van Rij, student Public International Law Read more stories from students

 Are you looking for more challenge and academic depth?
 In that case the new Honours programme Academic Excellence track could be interesting for you!